planetfederal/qgis-suite-plugin/doc/source/actions/postgis.rst

    * - Action
      - Description
+   * - Refresh
+     - Updates the contents of the schema.
    * - New table
      - Creates a new table.
 The table definition is done in the following dialog: